Known issues

 Snapshot encryption in regional Object Storage in Chennai region

-Currently, a local Key Protect instance is not available in Chennai.
-First-generation block volume snapshots that are taken in Chennai are routed to a regional Object Storage bucket that is encrypted by using a Key Protect instance from the
+A local Key Protect instance is not available in Chennai.
+First-generation block volume snapshots that are taken in Chennai are routed to a regional Object Storage bucket that is encrypted by using a Key Protect instance from the London (eu-gb)

 Cross-regional copy of block storage snapshots in Chennai